kingsleytagbo/nextjs-react-base/README.md

 ### How to Add Login / Authentication to your Next.js app
 - Create a components folder and an authentication folder inside it.
-- Add the login-form.tsx file in the project
+- Add a login-form.tsx file in the project
 - Import the Login component in index.tsx, like :
 ```
 import LoginForm from '../components/authentication/login-form';